Kranzes/lon/README.md

 - Allows overriding dependencies via an environment variable for local development
 - Leverages modern Nix features (concretely this means Nix >= 2.4 is required)
-- Built-in bot to automate dependency updates
+- Built-in bot to automate dependency updates for GitHub, GitLab, and Forgejo

 ## Installation